MarcoLizza/mode13h.dev/_posts/2019-12-31-tofu-engine-5.md

   - gamepad
 published: false
 ---
 End-of-year recap post.
-It's been (as usual) a while since the last one.
-Couriously enough, in the last year I wrote only posts related to `#tofuengine`.
-Well, that's not really strange since it has been the sole off-work project I've been following.

-In its first 12 months of life, the engine has seen a lot of changes.
-From the initial *quick-and-dirty* implementation to the current more polished one, switching from C++ (only in the earliest prototype) to C99, moving from an GPU-based approach to an custom software renderer... it's been a lot of fun! :)
+Oh!
+It seems that this year I've been writing exclusively about `#tofuengine` (averaging in a post every two months)... which, to be honest, doesn't surprise me as it has been the only off-job project I've been following.

+Anyway, it's been a while since the last update and many things have changed in this iteration... and as any self-respecting newborn, in its first years of life the engine has grown and changed *a lot*. :)

-In the current state, the engine is almost feature complete (given that we can always add new features) with a major exception: **audio support**.
-It has been sketched by picking a support library (namely [miniaudio](https://github.com/dr-soft/miniaudio)) but nothing more.
+In its current state the engine is almost feature complete (given that we can continue adding features endlessly) with a single major exception: **audio support**.
+This has been only sketched by picking a support library (namely [miniaudio](https://github.com/dr-soft/miniaudio)) but nothing more.
 This is going to be the next step to be done.

-Following a brief summary of the highlights of last months' of work.
+Here's a brief summary highlighting last months' work.

 ## Windows support

+Honestly, when I decided to use Linux and GCC as a development environment I wished not to be forced to use [Visual Studio](https://visualstudio.microsoft.com/) (despite knowing it well and using it since twenty years) to carry on the Windows porting of the engine.
+Well, guess what?
+My wish came true! :)

-A major milestone has been **porting** through cross-compilation the engine to **Windows**.
-This was mostly a matter of modifying adding suitable library binaries for GFLW3 (which are available for Windows in MinGW format), and changing the `Makefile` file in order to use the correct compiler/linker/flags.
-No relevant changes were needed to the engine itself.
-Finally being able to launch it on Windows is awesome and boosts the percentage of supported platform by a huge amount! :)
+With GCC's MinGW cross-compiler this was just a matter of modifying adding suitable library binaries for [GFLW3](https://www.glfw.org/) (which are available for Windows in MinGW format), and changing the `Makefile` file in order to use the correct compiler/linker/flags.
+No relevant changes were needed to the engine itself, which was already as much platform-independent as possible.

+On the first launch on Windows I was holding my breath... and it just worked!
+Whoo-ooh!

 Quite surprisingly I found that FPS performances of the Linux VM I'm using as a development machine aren't as bad as I feared.
 Also, on my laptop, using the on-board Intel graphics card gives better performances than the nVIDIA one. :\

 While I was there, I added also an experimental support for **Raspberry-PI**.

+Having landed on Windows boosts the total percentage of supported-platforms by a huge amount!
 The single relevant desktop platform still missing is **MacOS**.
 Unfortunately I have almost no development experience with it.
-I imagine that the engine should be portable leveraging GCC... but I would probably use a helping hand from a fellow coder. :)
+I imagine we could be leveraging GCC once again... but I would probably use a helping hand from a fellow coder. :)

 ## Virtual file-system